 The Governing Body of our School will undertake appropriate training to ensure that they are clear about their role and the parameters of their responsibilities as Governors, including their statutory safeguarding duties.
+The safeguarding governor is Mrs Marie Wallace.

 The Governing Body of our school will support the ethos and values of our school and will support the school in tackling extremism and radicalisation.